fk1018/KoiTaskManager/README.md

 ## License

-This project is privately licensed - see the [LICENSE](LICENSE) file for details
+This project is privately licensed - see the [LICENSE.md](LICENSE.md) file for details
 ## Local Development

 ### `npm start` or `yarn start`